ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+what is to be done with this wide-spread
+corruption ?
+Washington Chronicle.
+Presence of Mind.
 Professor Wilder eives these short rules
 for action in case of accident :
 For dust in the eye, avoid rubbing; dash